phorton1/base-Pub/FS/protocol.md

 - RENAME		dir name1 name2
 - DELETE		single_filename

-These commands take place in a single atomic operation with a DIR_LIST or FILE_ENTRY being returned.
-All of the above return a DIR_LIST upon success except RENAME which returns a FILE_ENTRY as the fileClientPane is optimized to update the UI only for the changed filename in that case.
+These commands are passed as a single line packet, and considered to be executed in a single operation, with a DIR_LIST or DIR_ENTRY being returned upon success.

+All of the above return a DIR_LIST upon success except RENAME which returns a DIR_ENTRY (as the fileClient is optimized to update the UI only for the changed filename in that case).

-Implementation-wise, however, remote commands are threaded in the WX remote panes, so they are really asynchronous.
-So care needed to be taken to prevent another command from being initiated in the fileClientWindow while a threaded remote command is under way in a remote pane.
+There are no PROGRESS messages returned by these commands and they cannot be ABORTED once issued.

+Note that the Client Session::doCommand() handles local synchronous commands and so they never make it into protocol packets.

-# Command Sessions
+# Asynchronous Commands

-The XFER and 'DELETE entry_list' commands are asynchronous in nature and have a delimited lifetime.
+The XFER and 'DELETE entry_list' commands can take a long time, can retun intermediate PROGRESS messages, and can be ABORTED.

-The DELETE is finished when the client receives a DIR_LIST reply.
-XFER is completed when the client receives an XFER_DONE message.
+Upon final success they return a DIR_LIST.

-PROGRESS gives the client information to update a progress dialog.
+PROGRESS messages are sent from the Server to the Client to give the client information needed to update a progress dialog.

 	PROGRESS ADD	num_dirs num_files  // adds dirs and files to progress range PROGRESS DONE   is_dir              // increments num_done for dirs and files